Sanjana001/rgb2hsv/README.md

 # rgb2hsv
-A platform to convert rgb into hsv and vice-versa
+A platform to convert rgb color codes into hsv codes and vice-versa.